qgis/QGIS-Documentation/source/docs/user_manual/style_library/label_settings.rst

   then the zero point of the angle is always oriented to the north and doesn't depend on the orientation of the label's item.

-* You can influence the appearance of the shadow with the :guilabel:`Blur radius`.
+* Influence the appearance of the shadow with the :guilabel:`Blur radius`.
 The higher the number, the softer the shadows, in the units of your choice.